Table of Contents

 Sudden temperature changes can also have a negative impact on the guitar.
-The different materials don’t react to same to the cold.
+The different materials don’t react the same to the cold.
 Metal and wood don’t expand or retract the same, so this can cause issues with an instrument.

 Cold temperatures also bring with them dryness as humidity goes down.
 This can cause issues with the wood as it can dry out causing shrinking and cracking.

 Effects of Cold Temperatures on a Guitar

 Most people don’t think about the effects of cold temperatures on musical instruments.
 They probably assume that they will be fine and that no harm can come to them.
 Yet, guitars are susceptible to damage from very cold conditions.

 This means it can put extreme stress on screws and other fasteners, as the metal shrinks more than the wood.
 This can resort in loose screws and nuts, and changes to the truss rod which will affect the action and tuning.

 For these reasons, it’s important to take care not to leave your guitar in a cold car or basement.
 At least for extended periods of time.
 If you do, you might find that your once-beautiful instrument is now in need of a setup or worse.

 Can a guitar get wet?
 Click here to learn more!